aaron-grau/curic/react/projects/todos/README.md

 #### `TodoMiddleware`

 Our `TodoMiddleware` will be responsible for triggering the api calls that populate our `store` with `todos`.
-Remember, Redux middleware receives dispatches before the store.
+Remember, Redux middleware receives dispatched actions before the reducer.
 It can decide to intercept the dispatch, trigger another dispatch, or simply pass on it and do nothing.

 + Create a file `middleware/todo_middleware.js`.